Retrazer767/Analytics---Projects/README.md

 This repository contains the ML projects where I took data sets from Kaggle

-- My Aim was to learn about ML and try solving various problems within it
+- I aimed to learn about ML and try solving various problems within it
-- These projects helped me to gain knowledeg in Machine Learning
+- These projects helped me to gain knowledge in Machine Learning

 ## Projects